CORONAVIRUS + DIABETES

 What can you do?

 Take these precautions and encourage your community to join you.
-The recommendations have been endorsed by The American Diabetes Association, Beyond Type 1, Harvard Medical School, ISPAD, and JDRF and are being shared by diabetes communities around the world to keep the most vulnerable among us safe.
+The recommendations have been endorsed by members* of The American Diabetes Association, Beyond Type 1, Harvard Medical School, ISPAD, and JDRF and are being shared by diabetes communities around the world to keep the most vulnerable among us safe.

 Join the movement – boost the signal.
 Organizations interested in becoming a sharing partner e-mail: email@example.com